Shivam-Sharma-1/Stash-It/README.md

 - Project management: create, update, and delete assets within projects
 - Public and private project options for sharing assets globally
 - Asset management: share, add, update, delete, view, and download assets
-- **Pinning and Unpinning Files**: Users can pin important files to keep them available on IPFS and unpin those they no longer need.
+- Pinning and Unpinning Files: Users can pin important files to keep them available on IPFS and unpin those they no longer need.
+- Pinata Pagination: Asset listing utilizes Pinata’s pagination feature to efficiently manage large numbers of files, allowing users to navigate through their assets without overloading the interface.
 - AI-powered character lore generation using [OpenRouter API (Llama model)](https://openrouter.ai/)
-- AI character image generation using [StarryAI API](https://starryai.com/)
 - OAuth authentication with Google and GitHub using Auth.js
 - PostgreSQL database provided by Aiven to store user data and connect projects
 - Animations powered by Framer Motion